 Foods That Start With N: 41 New Foods to TryThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 As a part of my eating guides series, I’m sharing foods that begin with each letter of the alphabet to help you and your family explore new foods at home.
 We’ll look at foods spanning different groups and dishes across cuisines that will hopefully give you some inspiration for your meals.
 So, let’s look at a list of foods that start with N!

 Here in this post, I’ll be sharing with you 41 foods that start with the letter N including a range of popular foods such as fresh fruits and fruit juices, snacks, and beverages, as well as some unusual foods that will entice you to try something new!

 Nectarines are one of the most delicious fruits that start with n!
 The smooth version of a peach, they have a sweet flavor and are super juicy, and can be enjoyed fresh or cooked.
 Nectarine fruit is also a great source of vitamin A which supports the function of the immune system.

 For fussier kids who don’t like the texture of peaches, nectarines make an awesome alternative for lunch boxes and snacks!

 Naranjillas are a fresh fruit native to South America.
 Its name literally translates to “little orange”, but don’t be fooled.
 Naranjillas are more similar to tomatoes than they are to other citrus fruits, but are said to taste like a mix between lemons and pineapples.

 To enjoy this exotic fruit, you can squeeze the juice out or slice the skin off and eat the flesh.
 It’s one of many foods that start with N that’s a must try!